All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Transition Away from Pre-Diabetes

 The SURMOUNT-1 trial also tracked metabolic status transitions.
 Among participants who entered the trial with pre-diabetes (roughly 40% of the total cohort), the vast majority who received tirzepatide reverted to normal glycemic status by week 72.
 Only a small fraction of placebo-treated participants with pre-diabetes showed the same improvement .
-This suggests that Zepbound does not just improve insulin resistance scores on paper.
+This suggests that Zepbound doesn't just improve insulin resistance scores on paper.
 It can change a person's metabolic trajectory.

 How Zepbound May Help

 • GIP receptor activation on fat tissue: Unlike pure GLP-1 medications, Zepbound engages GIP receptors on adipocytes, which may improve how fat tissue stores and releases lipids.
-Healthier fat tissue function means fewer free fatty acids flooding the liver and muscles, where they drive insulin resistance .
+Healthier fat tissue function means fewer free fatty acids flooding the liver and muscles, where they drive insulin resistance.

 • Dramatic caloric reduction without starvation: Patients on Zepbound report significantly reduced hunger and food noise, the constant mental preoccupation with eating.
 This allows for sustained caloric deficits that produce large-scale weight loss.

-• Visceral and ectopic fat clearance: Imaging data shows preferential loss of the metabolically harmful fat deposits in the abdomen, liver, and around organs .
+• Visceral and ectopic fat clearance: Imaging data shows preferential loss of the metabolically harmful fat deposits in the abdomen, liver, and around organs.

 • Restoration of normal glucose handling: The combined effect of weight loss, improved insulin sensitivity, and enhanced incretin signaling normalizes how the body processes meals, reducing the glucose spikes and insulin surges that perpetuate the cycle.